 - “Evertracker: An IoT Platform That Will Revolutionize the Supply Chain” – Disruptor Daily

-Tive works by providing a proprietary low-power multi-sensor tracker which uses cellular connectivity to provide real-time monitoring and analysis of the location, climate, and integrity of shipments.
+Tive works by providing a proprietary low-power multi-sensor tracker that uses cellular connectivity to provide real-time monitoring and analysis of the location, climate, and integrity of shipments.
 Supply chain managers access this data and analysis through the Tive software platform, where they can set up custom alerts like ETA warnings, geofences and more.
 Tive’s API can also be used by supply chain managers to pull data into external systems and thus gain further insights into their supply chain.

 Founders: Krenar Komoni, Rob Stevens